melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 - [`bs.val`](#bind-to-global-javascript-functions-or-values): bind to global
   JavaScript functions or other values
-- [`bs.variadic`](#variadic-function-arguments): bind to a function taking variadic arguments from an array
+- [`bs.variadic`](#variadic-function-arguments): bind to a function taking variadic arguments from an array (`bs.variadic` has replaced `bs.splice`, which is now considered deprecated; `bs.splice` still exists and can be used for backwards compatibility)

 These attributes are used to annotate arguments in `external` definitions: